dashpay/docs/docs/user/masternodes/setup-evonode.rst

 .. figure:: img/setup-collateral-trezor.png
   :width: 400px

-  Trezor Wallet Receive tab showing successfully received collateral of 1000 DASH
+  Trezor Wallet Receive tab showing successfully received collateral

 Once the transaction appears, click the QR code on the right to view the transaction on the blockchain.
 Keep this window open as we complete the